oracle/terraform-provider-oci/website/docs/d/devops_repository_file_line.html.markdown

 # Data Source: oci_devops_repository_file_line
 This data source provides details about a specific Repository File Line resource in Oracle Cloud Infrastructure Devops service.

 Retrieve lines of a specified file.
 Supports starting line number and limit.
+This API will be deprecated on Wed, 29 Mar 2023 01:00:00 GMT as it does not get recognized when filePath has '/'.
+This will be replaced by "/repositories/{repositoryId}/file/lines"

 ## Example Usage